mosajjal/r6p2/libwayland_for_mali/README.md

 Original notes on how to use these drivers.

-1.we use the drm-backend.so backend, and must use drm driver.
+* we use the drm-backend.so backend, and must use drm driver.

-2.libMali.so has itself libgbm.so,so you must modify the weston compositor to load libmali.so:
+* libMali.so has itself libgbm.so,so you must modify the weston compositor to load libmali.so:

 `/weston/libweston/compositor-drm.c:`